ogzhanolguncu/ogzhanolguncu.com/src/content/blog/implementing-distributed-counter-part-2.md

 ## Part 2 Goal

 Our main goal for part 2 is to implement the TCP version of our Transport interface.
 We'll also refactor our `Peer` code to work better with our TCP transport.
 This part is slimmer than others but serves a crucial role.
 This marks the first time our nodes will interact with each other over an actual network.
-In this part, they will communicate directly using static configuration—they'll know each other's addresses.
+In this part, they will communicate directly using static configuration — they'll know each other's addresses.
 In part 3 we'll have another component in our system to keep track of who's in the network.

 ---